 Some things to consider when structuring your interview:

 - In-Person vs. Remote: What’s the most convenient way for your SME to talk to you?
 Will anyone else be present during the interview?
-For most SMEs, an online video call is easiest – and keep it to half an hour.
+For most SMEs, an online video call is most accessible – and keep it to half an hour.

-- Setting it Up: Instead of going back and forth on available time slots, just pick a time that works for you, and send them the invite and dial-in.
-Let them know you’re happy to move it if they want to suggest an alternate time.
+- Setting it Up: Instead of going back and forth on available time slots, just pick a time that works for you, send them the invite, and dial in.
+Let them know you’ll move it if they suggest an alternate time.

-- Recording: Most video-call software has recording options, so let them know at the outset that you’ll be recording the call for your private use, if that’s OK.
-Protip: if you’re not in charge of the recording, start a backup recording device as well (your phone’s audio recorder works well).
+- Recording: Most video-call software has recording options, so let them know at the outset that you’ll be recording the call for your private use if that’s OK.
+Protip: if you’re not in charge of the recording, start a backup recording device (your phone’s audio recorder works well).

 - Length: Try to keep your interview to around half an hour.
 This is short enough that most people can fit it into their schedules if given enough time to plan.
-Make sure to end on time; this also forces longwinded SMEs to focus their thoughts.
+Make sure to end on time, forcing long-winded SMEs to focus their thoughts.

-- Tools and Technology: A wide variety of tools are at your disposal for conducting and recording interviews.
+- Tools and Technology: A wide variety of tools are available for conducting and recording interviews.
 They include:

 - Zoom: The standard for video calls, Zoom is free and easy to pick up for anyone inside and outside an organization.
 (Be sure to record on your local device; cloud recording has been known to fail.)